lsds/KungFu/osdi20/README.md

 We start with re-producing the performance benchmark result of KungFu.
 This benchmark depends on a synthetic ImageNet benchmark and incurs minimal dependency to hardware, real dataset and model implementation.
 It is thus most easy to re-produce.

-### Monitoring Overhead (Fig.8)
+### Monitoring Overhead (Figure 8)

 In this experiment, we measure the overhead of computing online monitored training metrics: (i) gradient noise scale and (ii) gradient variance.
-To run this experiment, you would need to start the cluster that has [...]
-VMs and each VM has [...]
-GPUs.
+To run this experiment, you would need to start a VM that has 4 P100 GPUs.
+In the paper, we present the result on a dedicated DGX-1 with 8 V100 GPUs.
+We no longer has the access to this machine.

-You then SSH to these VMs and run the following commands on each VM:
+You then SSH to this VM and run the following command to measure the overheads of monitoring **gradient noise scale**:

 [...]

+You would expect the following outputs:

+[...]

+Based on these outputs, we can calculate the overheads of monitoring is [...].

+The same steps are applied to **gradient variance**.

+[...]

+You would expect the following outputs:

+[...]

+### Scalability (Figure 9)